PhilipQuaicoo/IOWA-LIQUOR-SALE/README.md

 where extract(year from date) between 2012 and 2021
 ```

-From the results, there happen to be 10096 items sold in the the year range.
+From the results, there happen to be 10096 items sold in the year range.

-Then the next query was used to select the top 10 items based of the total amount each brough in for the year range ordered according to the amounts
+Then the next query was used to select the top 10 items based of the total amount each brought in for the year range ordered according to the amounts

 ```
 SELECT sum(sale_dollars) as sales_amount, item_description